annejan/woo_data_playground/README.md

 - Run the script to download PDFs, create folders, and save title information to CSV.

 For more information read the [PDF Downloader](download_pdfs.md) documentation.

+To get plain text from PDFs in two ways check out [PDF to Text Converter](convert_pdf.md).

 ## PDF Table of Contents Extractor